Hi, I'm Kelsey, and I teach body movement for trauma resolution.

 If you are yearning to get un-stuck, be more creative and express yourself in a supportive environment, come to Reclaim Your Creativity, a workshop series on the intuitive painting practice.

 If you're ready to schedule a session, or you are curious to learn more, the first step is to schedule a free phone consultation with me.

 I look forward to connecting with you!

-This 8-week yoga journey supports trauma survivors to come out of freeze, fight and flight and to enter a more empowered relationship with themselves.
-Through the healing practice of Trauma Sensitive Yoga, you will be invited to feel your own body, make choices on your mat and gain agency and control.
+This 8-week course supports trauma survivors to come out of freeze, fight and flight and to enter a more empowered relationship with themselves.
+Through embodiment practices, you will be invited to feel your body and gain agency and control.

-Curious about Trauma Sensitive Yoga?
-Join Kelsey for an informational evening to introduce this innovative method.
-We will discuss theory, research and application of Trauma Sensitive Yoga.
-You will be invited to participate in a brief sample yoga class followed by Q & A. This event is open to everyone!
+Curious about Reclaim Your Body?
+Join Kelsey for an informational evening to introduce the course.
+We will discuss theory and you will be invited to participate in a brief sample movement class followed by Q & A. Open to everyone!